-Economics for Leaders (EFL) represents a unique experience in economics education that brings together teachers looking to improve their teaching skills in economics.
-The week-long EFL program is rigorous and encompasses 50+ hours of instruction.
+Economics for Teachers (formerly known as Economics for Leaders*) represents a unique experience in economics education that brings together teachers looking to improve their teaching skills in economics.
+The week-long EFT program is rigorous and encompasses 50+ hours of instruction.

-A feature of EFL that past participants have found especially useful is the demonstrations: the EFL staff model the activities and simulations with high school students.
+A feature of EFT that past participants have found especially useful is the demonstrations: the EFT staff model the activities and simulations with high school students.
 Teacher attendees gain direct experience with the lesson plans before they leave at the end of the week.

 Learning has never been so easy, rewarding, or budget friendly: